asyncedd/dots.nvim/README.md

 - The overall editing experience

 Not gonna lie, startup time doesn't really matter for Neovim configurations.
+Especially for when we're talking about the miliseconds.
-It's about the overall editing experience of the editor.
-Copy-pasting stuff from this should be super easy, no nonsense spaggehti code and whatsoever.
+But, it's about the overall editing experience of the editor.

-It had optimized my workspace and, improve my productivity.

-_Q 🙋 Why should I use this?_

-> A: Don't.
-Do-not.
-Please don't.
-For the love of god.
-If you just use someone
-> else's config, you're not really gonna boost your productivity.
-Just use this
-> to steal configs and the file tree, I don't mind :)

 ## Wow, a really good place to put: ⚠️ DISCLAIMER! ⚠️